Mat-foucher/Avalanche-Rose-Easel/README.md

 # Avalanche-Rose-Easel
-An Interactive avalanche elevation rose in 3D with interactive elevation marker bands and customizeable hazards.
+An Interactive avalanche elevation rose in 3D with interactive elevation marker bands and customizable hazards.

 ## How to use: